Matchings in Matroids over Abelian Groups, III: Introduction

 We begin with the definition of a matroid.
 The reader is referred to \cite{Oxley} for all undefined terms.
 A {\it matroid} $M$ is a pair $(E, \mathcal{I})$ where $E=E(M)$ is a finite {\em ground set} and $\mathcal{I}$ is a family of subsets of $E$, called {\em independent sets}, satisfying the following conditions: \begin{itemize} \item $\emptyset \in \I$. \item If $X\in \I$ and $Y\subseteq X$ then $Y\in \I$. \item The {\em augmentation property}: If $X, Y \in \I$ and $|X|>|Y|$ then there exists $x\in X\setminus Y$ so that $Y\cup \{x\} \in \I$. \end{itemize}

 Let $M=(E, \mathcal{I})$ be a matroid.
 The {{\em rank}} of a subset $X\subseteq E$ is given by

 The rank of a matroid $M$, denoted by $r(M)$, is defined to be $r_M(E(M))$.
 A set $X\subseteq E$ is called {{\em dependent}} if it is not independent.
 A maximal independent set is called a {{\em basis}}.
 It follows from the augmentation property that every two bases have the same size.
 A minimal dependent set is called a {\it{circuit}}.
 An element that forms a single-element circuit of $M$ is called a {\it{loop}}.
 A matroid is called {\emph{loopless}} if it does not have a loop.
-If $X\subseteq E$, the {\em closure} of $X$ is denoted by ${\it{cl}}(X)$ and defined as follows: